Three Kingdoms of Korea: Paekche

-Baekje was founded as a member of the Mahan confederacy.
+Paekche was founded as a member of the Mahan confederacy.
 Two sons of the founder of Goguryeo are recorded to have fled a succession conflict, to establish Paekche around the present Seoul area.
 Paekche absorbed or conquered other Mahan chiefdoms and, at its peak in the 4th century, controlled most of the western Korean Peninsula.
 Buddhism was introduced to Paekche in 384 from Goguryeo, which Paekche welcomed.

 Paekche was a great maritime power; its nautical skill, which made it the Phoenicia of East Asia, was instrumental in the dissemination of Buddhism throughout East Asia and continental culture to Japan.
 Paekche played a fundamental role in transmitting cultural and material developments to ancient Japan, including Chinese written characters, Chinese and Korean literature, technologies such as ferrous metallurgy and ceramics, architectural styles, sericulture and Buddhism.

 Paekche exerted its political influence on Tamna, a kingdom that ruled Jeju Island.
 Paekche maintained a close relationship with and extracted tribute from Tamna.
 Paekche's religious and artistic culture influenced Goguryeo and Silla.
 Paekche was once a great military power on the Korean Peninsula, especially during the time of Geunchogo, but was critically defeated by Gwanggaeto and declined.

 In the late 5th century, under attack from Goguryeo, the capital of Paekche was moved south to Ungjin (present-day Gongju) and later further south to Sabi (present-day Buyeo).
 Paekche was conquered by Silla-Tang alliance in 660, submitting the Unified Silla.